Last Updated on July 5, 2023 by Snorkel Ken

 A lot has changed since we wrote our first review of the Tribord EasyBreathe.
-Since so many people fell in love with these full face snorkel masks, we followed that review up with some great information for alternatives at a cheaper price.
+Since so many people fell in love with these full face snorkel masks, we followed that review up with some excellent information for alternatives at a lower price.
 Time changes all.
 We’ve since done a few reviews on some of our favorite full face snorkel masks like the Mares Sea Vu.

-As a matter of fact, we kind of foretold this whole full face frenzy back in May of 2015 when we first started noticing the Tribord killing it in our Amazon referrals: https://snorkelstore.net/the-tribord-easybreath-is-catching-some-momentum/
+As a matter of fact, we kind of foretold this whole complete face frenzy back in May of 2015 when we first started noticing the Tribord killing it in our Amazon referrals: https://snorkelstore.net/the-tribord-easybreath-is-catching-some-momentum/

 See below the chart for more